United Parks & Resorts Earnings Call Transcripts

 -

-Q1 revenue declined 3.5% year-over-year due to holiday timing, but in-park per capita spending hit a record and April attendance rose 8.1%.
-Management expects record revenue and adjusted EBITDA for 2025, supported by new attractions, strong bookings, and robust liquidity.
+Q1 revenue and adjusted EBITDA declined due to calendar shifts and timing of expenses, but in-park per capita spending hit a record and April attendance rose 8.1% year-over-year.
+Management expects record revenue and EBITDA for 2025, supported by strong bookings, new attractions, and strategic initiatives.

 Fiscal Year 2024